 Grease and fat in drains is a nasty problem and can cause a lot of trouble for your drainage system.
-Blockages can cause your drain to back up, so when you experience heavy rainfall or have your washing machine running you could find water flowing out of your drain and rain pipes and flowing in to the garden, street or even your windows and doors.
+Blockages can cause your drain to back up, so when you experience heavy rainfall or have your washing machine running, you could find water flowing out of your drain and rain pipes and into the garden, street or even your windows and doors.
+We discuss where the grease and fat come from and how to clear it.

-The first thing we have to ask is where does the grease and fat come from?
-Every time you wash pots and pans or use oil based products in the bath or shower you deposit a small amount of grease and fat into the drainage system.
-When the water leaves the system it has to work it’s way through traps (you can see these under your sink) and into the drainage system.
+Every time you wash pots and pans or use oil-based products in the bath or shower you deposit a small amount of grease and fat into the drainage system.
+When the water leaves the system, it works its way through traps (you can see these under your sink) and into the drainage system.

 There is cold water in the trap and drain, so when the warm oil and fat hit the cold water, it solidifies.
 This solidified fat is tough and can set as strong as mortar when mixed with silt and debris.
 If the blockage is quite bad you can sometimes see the fat in your back drain, which will look like a dirty white rock – it can often smell sulphurous as well.

 How to clear an outside drain blocked with fat

 There are several homemade remedies that you can use to help break down the fat, including boiling water, baking soda and even a bottle of coke.
 However, this may only work if you have a partial blockage, meaning water is still trickling through.
 Let’s take a closer look at these methods:

 Pour boiling water down the outside drain and kitchen drain